Perturbative solution of the Einstein Constraints with Spin and Momentum Far Away From a Binary Source in the Bowen-York

-Extending our earlier work \cite{Altas_Tekin_single}, in which we analytically, albeit perturbatively, found a boosted, rotating gravitating system as an initial data for Einstein's theory in a vacuum; here we have studied binary black holes with total spin and linear momentum orbiting around each other.
+Extending our earlier work \cite{Altas_Tekin_single}, in which we analytically, albeit perturbatively, found a single boosted, rotating gravitating system as an initial data for Einstein's theory in a vacuum; here we have studied binary black holes with total spin and linear momentum orbiting around each other.
 We worked in the Bowen-York formalism where the momentum constraints decouple and admit exact solutions, while the Hamiltonian constraint, a nonlinear elliptic equation, is solved perturbatively.
 We determined the conformal factor for small momenta and rotation and for close separation of black holes.
-We have also determined the shape of the apparent horizon.
-Extrapolating our results to larger separations (as shown in Fig.(\ref {fig:Positions1})) suggests that the horizon topology might be non-trivial (of the torus topology) in the beginning of the merger while it is of the sphere topology at the end.
-Of course, this result should be taken with a grain of salt, since to positively confirm the topology change during the merger, one needs to compute conformal factor and the shape of the apparent horizon for larger separation of black holes.
-See \cite{Cook} and the excellent review \cite{living} for earlier works on topology change and appearance of a torus topology during merger.
+We have also determined the shape of the apparent horizon covering both black holes in close separation, as well as the conserved quantities, such as energy, momentum, angular momentum and irreducible mass associated with the solution.
+For an earlier work on close-limit of binary black hole collisions and the associated radiation in the context of Misner initial data \cite{Misner}, see \cite{Price}.
+Our work is valid for distances far away from the binary system, the analytical results presented here can be used to check the numerical computations for far distances.
+Numerical relativity results should match our analytical results in this regime for the particular black hole configurations described as in Fig. 1.
+Our solution can be criticized on the basis that numerical methods used for the evolution equations are far superior to describe the merging black holes even in the close proximity where our perturbative scheme is insufficient.
+While we agree with this, we worked with the constraint equations, and not the time evolution equations; and also it is always good to have an analytical description of the system even if that description is valid in some perturbative regime such as we have here.
+For further work, one can start with the exact Hamilton's constraint (\ref{elliptic0}) of which the right-hand side is given by (\ref{BYkare}) and try to either solve in some approximation or numerically for generic orientation and separation of black holes.
+We have not been able to do that so far, but any further improvement in that direction would be interesting.